How To Finance Home Addition

 - You are forced into refinancing your home at a much higher rate.

-- Higher closing costs, often based on the mortgage's future value.
+- Higher closing costs, are often based on the mortgage's future value.

 - Complex and tedious draw process you are subjected to.